The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Lunch/Dinner: ~S$38–S$45

-If you’re craving authentic Indonesian cuisine served buffet-style, Kintamani Indonesian Restaurant at Furama RiverFront Singapore is a hidden gem that promises a flavor-packed dining experience.
+If you’re in search of genuine Indonesian food offered in a buffet format, Kintamani Indonesian Restaurant at Furama RiverFront in Singapore is a hidden treasure that delivers a vibrant dining experience.

-Opened since 1985, Kintamani has built a loyal following thanks to its traditional recipes, Halal certification, and consistent quality.
-It’s especially popular among families, corporate groups, and those seeking a spicy, aromatic, and authentic Indonesian feast without leaving Singapore.
+Since its establishment in 1985, Kintamani has garnered a loyal customer base due to its adherence to traditional recipes, Halal certification, and consistent quality.
+It is particularly favored by families, corporate groups, and anyone looking for a spicy, fragrant, and authentic Indonesian culinary adventure without leaving the city.

-The buffet counters are set along the side, making it easy for guests to browse through the spread without crowding.
+The buffet counters are conveniently positioned along one side, allowing guests to easily navigate the offerings without feeling cramped.

-Buffet Highlights: Authentic Indonesian Cuisine with Halal Certification
+Buffet Highlights: Genuine Indonesian Cuisine with Halal Certification

 Signature Must-Try Dishes: